 Mud Pond Mountain gets little use.
 It's a real hidden gem!
 While this area is off limits some of the year, it is open for public recreation from August 23 to June 23 when the Boy Scout camp is not in session.

 From the intersection of Route 28N and Route 30 in Long Lake, follow Route 30 toward Tupper Lake.
 Continue through town and locate Kickerville Road on the right, about 0.6 miles past the bridge over Long Lake.
 Follow Kickerville Road to the Stone Building at the end.
 From here a dirt road passes to its right - this leads to the Cedarlands Boy Scout Camp.
-The road is marked as private but it is open to the public when the scouts are not in session.
+The road is marked as private but it is open to the public to a gravel parking lot.
 Drive down this dirt road for around 1-mile to the designated public parking on the left.